sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 published: true
 ---

-On our iamginary bike rental marketplace, some providers may have several similar bikes to rent.
+On our imaginary bike rental marketplace, some providers may have several similar bikes to rent.
 Instead of needing to create separate listings for each similar bike, we can add “seats” to a single listing.
 This makes it possible for customers to book several similar bikes in